I was happily reading the Age the other day, thinking

 everything was okay with life when I spotted an article titled “You

-don’t need to spell it out, OK is okay in anyone’s language”
+don’t need to spell it out, OK is okay in anyone’s language”.
+WTF?
+Had

 someone gone and changed the language rules without telling me?